 - Gains are increases in equity (net assets) resulting from business transactions and all other transactions other than those resulting from revenues or investments by the owner.

-- Owner investments: increases in net assets resulting from transfers of something of value to it from other entities in order to obtain or increase ownership interest (or equity) in it.
+- Owner investments: increases in net assets resulting from transfers of something of value from other entities to obtain or increase ownership interest (or equity) in it.

 - Liabilities are probable future economic losses resulting from present obligations to transfer assets or provide services in the future as a result of past transactions or events.